tus/tusd/README.md

 Start the tusd upload server is as simple as invoking a single command.
-For example, following snippet demonstrates how to start a tusd process which accepts tus uploads at `http://localhost:1080/files/` and stores them locally in the `./data` directory:
+For example, following snippet demonstrates how to start a tusd process which accepts tus uploads at `http://localhost:1080/files/` (notice the trailing slash) and stores them locally in the `./data` directory:

 ```
 $ tusd -dir ./data